 “In the hotel’s history, we have a story of the American folk singer, Joan Baez, who sought shelter in this bunker during the Christmas Bombings, and who sang some songs beside a Vietnamese guitarist,” said the hotel’s general manager Kai Speth.

 “We’ve always known a bunker was here, somewhere in the garden between the pool and the Club Bar, but looking for this wasn’t even on our radar screen until my chief engineer tried to sink pilings for the new Bamboo Bar,” he said.

-“The hotel is still undecided about how best to utilize the underground space, but Speth is determined to make something, Ha Giang tours
+“The hotel is still undecided about how best to utilize the underground space, but Speth is determined to make something of this novel, Ha Giang tours

-Ha Giang tours, Vietnam travel tour, Vietnam travel Vietnam visa online / Vietnamese people may have a better chance to visit European countries, as the union is considering relaxing tourist and this novel asset, if only as a museum that shines a light on ways and means of Vietnamese resistance during the war,” said a press release issued by the hotel.
+Ha Giang tours, Vietnam travel tour, Vietnam travel Vietnam visa online / Vietnamese people may have a better chance to visit European countries, as the union is considering relaxing tourist and if only as a museum that shines a light on ways and means of Vietnamese resistance during the war,” said a press release issued by the hotel.

 “We don’t know of any other hotels, in Vietnam or anywhere else for that matter, that maintained shelters for guests and staff,” said Speth.

-“The Metropole’s standing as a hotel, Vietnam restaurant design
+“The Metropole’s standing as a hotel in a war zone, Vietnam restaurant design

 Hanoi hotel opens wartime bomb shelter as memorial